BaxDailyGit/Further-readings-on-deep-learning-in-medical-image-analysis/README.md

-# Part 4.
-Further readings on deep learning in medical image analysis
+# Further readings on deep learning in medical image analysis
 ## (1) General reviews
 A Survey on Deep Learning in Medical Image Analysis : https://arxiv.org/abs/1702.05747